La Mota Castle (San Sebastián): British Auxiliary Legion

 The Legion, raised ad hoc for intervention in Spain, was a force whose junior or senior officers at the time included, apart from its commanding officer, Lacy —whose active service included being with Wellington at Waterloo—, such notable military figures as William Reid, Charles Shaw, John Le Marchant, John Owen, Duncan MacDougal, xxxx, and Maurice O'Connell, consisted, initially, of ten infantry regiments (two of which would be dissolved in the winter of 1836, due to the typhoid epidemic), a rifle regiment and two lancer regiments (700 horse) which, together with Engineers, Artillery, and the medical corps, etc., numbered some ten thousand men.
 Attached to the Legion was a 700-strong permanent battalion of Chapelgorris, a Spanish volunteer light infantry unit.

 Mid-19th century

-Lithograph of San Sebastian in 1843, by Eugène de Malbos (1811–1858), showing the castle at the top of Monte Orgullo as well as the fortifications below.
+Lithograph of San Sebastián in 1843, by Eugène de Malbos (1811–1858), showing the castle at the top of Monte Orgullo as well as the fortifications below.
 (Bibliothèques de Toulouse.)

 Between 1863 and 1866, the bombproof Santiago barracks, sleeping 200 men, plus sergeants and four officers, were built.
 They were partially demolished with the demilitarisation of Monte Urgull in 1921.